 Ben Franklin once said, "an investment in knowledge always pays the best interest."
 And if you're going to college to further your education and expand your mind, Uncle Sam offers a few tax breaks that can increase the return on your investment.

-Some of the tax deductions and credits are for people who are saving for college, while others help to pay for tuition and books while you're a student.
+Some of the federal education tax credits, deductions, and exemptions are for people who are saving for college, while others help pay for tuition and books while you're a student.
 There are also tax breaks that help with student loan debt once your days in the classroom are over.
 However, the rules can be tricky, and sometimes you can't take advantage of one tax break if you already claimed another.
 So, it's important to be up to date on all the rules all the time.
-Here's a breakdown of 12 tax deductions, credits, and exemptions that can help you pay for college.
+Here's a breakdown of 11 education tax breaks that can help you pay for college.
 No matter where you are on your quest for knowledge, there's probably a tax break that can help your bottom line.

 Many states also offer tax breaks for residents who put money into a 529 plan sponsored by the state.
 For example, you might get a state tax deduction for contributions to a plan.
 So, be sure to research your state's rules before selecting a 529 plan.

 Although they aren't as popular as 529 savings plans, a few states also offer 529 plans that let you prepay college costs.
 The benefit of a prepaid 529 plan is that you lock in a set price for future expenses.
 One disadvantage is that prepaid plans typically only cover tuition and fees.

 There are many 529 plan options out there.
 To find the one that's best for you, check out savingforcollege.com (opens in new tab).